 A bad app rating can turn away new users from downloading your app and probably might go for a competitor app.
 According to a study, 79% of app users do check an app’s rating before even downloading the app.

 By allowing your users to give feedback while staying in an app session, they can share their thoughts, suggestions, complaints or viewpoints via surveys, app contact forms, live chat, etc.

 Remember, these will be your regular users who are actively participating with your app, so the feedback they give should be considered and dealt with a high priority.
 Certainly, this should be a vital mobile application performance metric that is followed, as this gives you a direct idea on how our target market is receiving your app.

 So, Which Mobile Application Performance Metrics Should You Track?

 Monitoring mobile application performance metrics is an important part of any developer, product manager or UX designer’s role However, at the end of the day, what matters the most is the vision that you have set for your mobile app both, in the short and the long run.
 You might have a lot of mobile app metrics at your disposal, however, if you are not clear with your goals and expectations, these numbers or values might not make too much of a difference.

-It does take an immense amount of time and effort to gather, analyze and act upon these performance metrics.
+It does take an immense amount of time and effort to gather, analyze and act upon these performance metrics which are tracking by different app engagement analytics tools.
 Each and every member of the team needs to be on the same page in order to achieve organizational goals, otherwise the metrics could very well backfire if they are assessed in a way that is not in line with the original goals.

 Was there any mobile application performance metrics that we missed?
 Comment down below your go-to mobile application performance metrics, that you stand-by!